Frequentist vs. Bayesian: Comparing Statistics Methods for A/B Testing

 How do Frequentists and Bayesians approach statistical analysis in A/B testing?

-No matter how long you've been running experiments, A/B testing and statistical analysis can be confusing.
+No matter how long you've been running experiments, A/B testing and can be confusing.
 There’s so much to understand about these deep and complex topics, but you can use these principles in your work without being an expert statistician.

 At their core, Frequentist and Bayesian statistics primarily differ in how each methodology approaches: